cosmos/cosmos-sdk/docs/spec/staking/state.md

 ### Redelegation

-Shares in a `Delegation` can be rebonded to a different validator, but they must for some time exist as a `Redelegation`, where shares can be reduced if Byzantine behavior is detected.
+The bonded tokens worth of a `Delegation` may be instantly redelegated from a source validator to a different validator (destination validator).
+However when this occurs they must be tracked in a `Redelegation` object, whereby their shares can be slashed if their tokens were found to contribute to Byzantine behavior in the source validator.
 This is tracked as moving a delegation from a `ValidatorSrcAddr` to a `ValidatorDstAddr`.

 `Redelegation` are indexed in the store as: